Let’s face it. Stocking your baby registry and steering your cart through the baby super store is overwhelming, especially if you’re a first timer.

 Socks/booties: Get six pairs.
 Recommended: Cheski Baby socks (they’re designed to stay on).

-Comfy daytime baby outfits (rompers): Get two or three.
-Clothes are the most popular baby gift.
-Buy only a few items in newborn size.
-Don’t bother putting any baby clothes on your registry.
-Well-wishers will buy them for you anyway.
-Wait to stock up on clothing in the 6-month size and beyond, which your baby will grow into quickly, after new-baby gifts arrive.
+With baby clothes in general, buy only a few items in newborn size.
+Don’t bother putting lots of baby clothes on your registry.
+It’s a waste of your registry “dollars.”
+Well-wishers will buy baby clothes for you.
+Wait to stock up on clothing in the 6-month size and beyond, which your baby will grow into quickly, after the new-baby gifts arrive.
+(They will.)

 If you’re planning to breast-feed, you’ll need:

-Breast pump (manual or electric): Go with a double electric breast pump if you’ll be returning to work.
+- Breast pump (manual or electric): Go with a double electric breast pump if you’ll be returning to work.
 Consider renting a pump first if you’re not sure if you’ll need one.
 Otherwise, go with a single electric or manual pump for occasional use.
 If you have health insurance, get a free breast pump from your health plan.
+This free service makes it easy.

-Bottles: If you’re breast-feeding and plan to use only an occasional bottle, you may need only one or two bottles.
+- Bottles: If you’re breast-feeding and plan to use only an occasional bottle, you may need only one or two bottles.
 Otherwise, six 8-ounce bottles will get you off to good start.
 (Money saver: Skip 4-oz bottles.
 Babies don’t use them for long.)
 Check out this post for your healthiest bottle options.
-Also popular: Playtex Nurser with Drop-in Liners.
-Use 8 oz bottles with 4 oz liners until your baby is ready for 8 oz liners.

-High chair.
+- High chair.
 You can hold off on this purchase until your baby starts solids (around 4 to 6 months old), if you want to.
+Babyproductsmom rents the Graco Swift Fold to her Babierge customers–and they love it.
+It folds easily, which can save space.
+It’s a good value, too.

 Dove Sensitive Body Wash